How can you know that the properties of quantum entangled particles weren't determined at the source? - by Mark John Fernee - Quora Question Review

 This answer is not clear.
 What means "colour independent"

 This analogy actually describes correlations observed in the experiment, not the individual measurement statistics, but the logic of the expected probabilities is the same.
-If one assumes that the measured properties are fixed, or predetermined, you cannot explain the observed correlation probabilities.

 This is what the 2022 Nobel prize was awarded for.